-Lots of myths still surround the experience of the used car buying process.
-Debunk those myths with these tips to help you buy the right used car that fits your budget and needs.
+There are still many myths circulating about the process of buying a used car.
+Debunk those myths and discover how to buy the right used car that fits your budget and needs.

 For most first-time car buyers, the mere idea of shopping for a used car conjures up the types of scenarios that give it a bad reputation.
 Find yourself on a scrapyard populated with a fleet of rusted-out junkers, as Mr. Sleazy Snake Oil Salesman — his obnoxiousness surpassed only by the garishness of his suit — proceeds to upsell you on a lemon while downplaying (read: ignoring) all of its faults, talking you into an auto loan with a record-high interest rate.
 Handing you the keys, you drive off, and a block away, your new used vehicle breaks down in a plume of thick smoke.
 Oh, and it’s not covered under your warranty.

 Why do these types of stereotypes still persist in the auto world?
 We’re here to debunk them for you.
-Shopping for the perfect used car, in fact, be a seamless process, getting you behind the wheel of the wheels you want while saving you money.
+Shopping for the perfect used can be a seamless process, getting you behind the wheel of the wheels you want while saving you money.
 Keep reading to find out how to get the best deal on a used car.

 How to budget for a used car